 Shortly after we began visiting him, his mom passed away which meant that he was stuck in the nursing home that he hated until plans would be made for him to move to another state with a family member.

 Over the months, Stephanie and I would visit him frequently.
 She would make him cookies, or bring him a milkshake.
 She even organized a birthday party for him.
 Sometimes he would be sitting on the commode, other times he would be laying in bed waiting to be changed.
 But something began to change over the months.
 As we would visit him, and bring old photos to reminisce over, he began to smile and laugh with us.

-A couple weeks ago we said goodbye to him as he moved to go live with family out of state.
-Although we knew that he would be with family, and that he was going to be cared for well, it was hard.
+A couple of weeks ago we said goodbye to him as he moved to go live with family out of state.
+Although we knew that he would be with family and that he was going to be cared for well, it was hard.
 I prayed for him before we left, Olivia gave him a kiss on the cheek, and as we turned to leave he told us he loved us.